Gamal Mubarak: Political corruption convictions

-In September 2018, Gamal was arrested along with his brother Alaa and accused of stock market manipulation.
+In September 2018, Gamal was arrested along with his brother Alaa who were both accused, together with other defendants, of stock market manipulation in a case that started in 2012.
 The same month, Gamal's long sought chance of a political future ended after he became ineligible for any political office following the Egypt Court of Cassation's decision to uphold his corruption conviction.
 The corruption convictions of his father and his brother were upheld as well.
+The EU Court of Justice found that their fundamental rights of defence and rights to effective judicial protection in these Egyptian proceedings had not been respected.

-Both Gamal and his brother were acquitted of the 2018 illicit share trading charge in February 2020.
+Both Gamal and his brother were acquitted of the 2012 stock market manipulation charge in February 2020.